MatthewDuddington/octet/octet/README.md

     is deleted)
-    and std::unique_ptr (assumes it is the sole owner and thus always has authority to delete object when the pointer itself is destroyed), rather than raw pointers
+    and std::unique_ptr (assumes it is the sole owner and thus always has authority to delete object when the pointer itself is destroyed), rather than raw pointers.
   - N.B.
-I have 16GB of RAM and four 2.6GHz cores :)
+In this laptop there is 16GB of RAM and four 2.6GHz cores. (^_^)/
   - Classes should expose the smallest practical public area.
 This keeps their interface as simple as possible and reduces the chance of unexpected uses.
   - When in doubt return a reference to the function's class instance using